Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

-where $\boldsymbol{L}$ is the relative orbital angular momentum between quark and antiquark. $H^{\rm so(tp)}$ is the Thomas precession term, with the screening effects expressed as
+where $\boldsymbol{L}$ is the relative orbital angular momentum between quark and antiquark.
 Additionally, the smearing transformation and momentum-dependent factors play a dominant role in the relativistic effects within the MGI model.
 On the one hand, we apply the smearing to the screened potential $S(r)=\frac{b(1-e^{-\mu r})}{\mu}+c$ and the Coulomb-like potential $G(r)=-\frac{4\alpha_s(r)}{3r}$.
 For simplicity, we use the general symbol $V(r)$ to represent both $G(r)$ and $S(r)$.
 The smearing transformation is given by

 where

 is the smearing function, with $\sigma$ as the smearing parameter.
 On the other hand, momentum dependent factors are introduced.
 For the smeared Coulomb-like and smeared spin-dependent term, the semirelativistic corrections are